enyojs/spotlight/README.md

     {name: 'mybutton', tag: 'button', spotlight: true}
 ```

-When the application loads, Spotlight searches for a control with the name
+When the application loads, Spotlight will initially spot the first spottable
-specified in its `defaultControl` property; if `defaultControl` is not
+control.
+If a control has been programmatically spotted via `Spotlight.spot(control)`
-specified, Spotlight assigns focus to the first available spottable control.
+before render, that control will be spotted instead.

 In 5-way mode, Spotlight uses the [Nearest Neighbor Algorithm](http://enyojs.com/docs/latest/#/module/spotlight/neighbor)
 to determine which spottable control is the nearest one in the direction of